sparkflows/sparkflows-docs/docs/mlops/admin-guide/online-model-serving.rst

 Configure the below from the MLOps tab in Admin page:

-* mlops.target.deployment should be set to "kubeflow"
+* mlops.target.deployment should be set to `kubeflow`
 * mlops.kubeflow.username
 * mlops.kubeflow.password
 * mlops.kubeflow.config.path